Dean, Professor of Law

 Biography

-Timothy M. Todd, Ph.D., serves as Interim Dean and Professor of Law.
+Timothy M. Todd, Ph.D., serves as Dean and Professor of Law.
 He also serves as the Director of the Wealth Management and Financial Planning Program at the law school, which has the distinction of being the first exclusively JD-based, CFP Board–registered program in the country.

-In 2015, he was awarded an ATAX Research Fellowship, being named the John Raneri Fellow at the University of New South Wales School of Taxation and Business Law in Sydney, Australia.
+Previously he was awarded an ATAX Research Fellowship, being named the John Raneri Fellow at the University of New South Wales School of Taxation and Business Law in Sydney, Australia.
 In addition, he has served as a visiting professor for the Pepperdine Caruso School of Law, for which he taught taxation of business entities.
 He also taught an intensive course at Handong International Law School in South Korea.

-Dean Todd is a former chair and vice chair of the ABA Section of Taxation’s Individual and Family Taxation Committee.
+Dean Todd has served as Vice Chair of the Virginia Bar Association Taxation Section.
+He is a former chair and vice chair of the ABA Section of Taxation’s Individual and Family Taxation Committee.
 He was also named a John Nolan Fellow by the ABA Section of Taxation.
-Moreover, he has worked with the ABA’s Joint Task Force on Governance Issues for Distressed Companies.

 He has also served with the AICPA in various roles, such as being a member of the AICPA Financial Literacy Commission, serving as a member of the AICPA’s Tax Practice and Procedures Committee, and serving on the AICPA’s National Accreditation Commission.

 Dr. Todd has the distinct privilege of being the first Liberty Law alumnus to join the law school faculty full time.
-He served as Associate Dean for Academic Affairs from 2016 to 2020, and he served as the first Associate Dean of Faculty Development & Scholarship at Liberty Law from 2020 to 2024.
+He served as Associate Dean for Academic Affairs from 2016 to 2020, and he served as the first Associate Dean for Faculty Development & Scholarship at Liberty Law from 2020 to 2024.

 In addition to his law degree, he earned his Ph.D. in Personal Financial Planning from Kansas State University, from which he also earned a Graduate Certificate in Applied Statistics.
 He earned his Master of Science (M.S.) in Applied Economics (with a concentration in Financial Economics) from Johns Hopkins University.
 He also holds an M.S. in Accounting, and he graduated summa cum laude with a B.S. in Business (specializing in finance) from Liberty University.